How To Use Paint Thinner To Clean Brushes?

 Stir the brush for a few minutes so that there is no chance of any particles remaining on the brush.
 Pick up the newspaper and swing the brush on it; it helps you remove lacquer thinner and any renaming particles.

 Step 12 – Use Soapy Water: Make soapy water for this.
 You pick up a bucket and Use laundry or dish soap.
 Clean the brush in this soapy mixture.
-Some people don’t want to do it for natural-bristle brushes, but cleaning never damages bristles.
+Some people don’t want to do it for natural brushes, but cleaning never damages bristles.
 Spin the brush and shape it.

 Step 13 – Cleaning Shellac-based Paint From Brushes: If you’ve shellac varnish or pigmented shellac paints on your brushes and want to remove them, they have a different solution than oil or latex.
 Let’s discuss what we have to do in the Latex case.
 For this case, we use alcohol or an ammonia household cleaner.